HerreraEnvironmental/Campbell_Compiler/README.md

 # Campbell_Compiler
-Compiles all data from Campbell sensors
+Compiles all data from Campbell dataloggers on O-drive and saves them in a new, usable format
+> From .DAT to .CSV files